prodatakey/gke-auto-snapshot/README.md

 ## Permissions

-The `snapshotter-role.yaml` andfiles describes a GCP role with all of the permissions this project needs to do its job.
+The `snapshotter-role.yaml` file describes a GCP role with all of the permissions this project needs to do its job.

 The `create-snapshotter-role.sh` script can be used to create this role in a Google Cloud project:

 	$ PROJECT=my-gcp-project ./create-snapshotter-role.sh

-The best solution to apply this role is to use an [account assigner][1] that can provide pods with permissions unique to their task in GCP.
+The best solution to apply this role at runtime is to use an [account assigner][1] that can provide pods with permissions unique to their task in GCP.
 The example cronjob resource yaml has annotations used by this assigner.

 Alternatively, the created role can be applied to your default GCE compute service account identity.